-Join me as we look at all the main factors that impact the cost of an eCommerce implementation, and then what you should expect to be paying for it for consumer sites, mid-market sites, mid-tier sites, and enterprise.
+In the first, we're going to look at all the main factors that impact the cost of an eCommerce implementation.
+And then what you should expect to be paying for it for consumer sites, mid-market sites, mid-tier sites, and enterprises.

 All right, so what are the actual factors that affect an eCommerce implementation?